ClusterHQ/flocker/docs/labs/installer.rst

 Installer
 =========

-This document guides you through setting up a Flocker cluster and gives the simplest example of deploying and moving around some stateful containers.
+This document guides you through setting up a Flocker cluster and gives a simple example of deploying and moving around a service which includes a stateful container.

 Key points
 ==========